DeaconSeals/comp-2210/docs/modules/m7/module-open-announcement.md

 **disjoint sets** have applications in many important problems but, perhaps most familiarly, in the construction of minimum spanning trees.

-Module 7 no programming assignment and, of course, the Final Exam and Lab Test 3.
+Module 7 has no programming assignment and, of course, the Final Exam and Lab Test 3.

 Have fun and enjoy!